 Accordingly, short-chain fatty acids could also cause significant damage to the intestinal wall in newborn rats (Lin et al. 200210).

-Too Much Xanthan Gum Is Bad for You
+Too Much Xanthan Gum Is Not Safe

-Xanthan gum hides in numerous food, cosmetic and industrial products.
-The polysaccharide is nevertheless a dietary fiber and therefore not properly digested.
+Xanthan gum hides in numerous food, cosmetic, and industrial products.
+The polysaccharide is nevertheless a dietary fiber and, therefore, not properly digested.

 Although it is marketed as a vegetable alternative to gluten as a binding agent in baking, xanthan gum may have been produced based on wheat, barley, corn, soy, or dairy products and may cause allergic reactions.